Discovering DMR – 1

 In DMR, repeaters using static talkgroups are linked together in network configurations that are decided by the system administrations, which can't be changed by individual hams.
 Some repeaters also allow hams to temporarily subscribe to specified dynamic talkgroups.

-Initially, there were two main worldwide umbrella networks for amateur radio, DMR-MARC⩘ (the largest), built on MotoTRBO products, and DMRPlus (DMR+), built on Hytera products.
-It's my understanding that the two networks didn't interconnect initially, but more recently, the two teams have been collaborating on building interconnectivity.
+Initially, there were two main worldwide umbrella networks for amateur radio, DMR-MARC△ (the largest), built on MotoTRBO products, and DMRPlus (DMR+), built on Hytera products.
+It's my understanding that the two networks didn't interconnect initially, but more recently, the two teams have been collaborating on building some interconnectivity.

-More recently, a new worldwide network has launched, BrandMeister.
-In a little over a year (as on Jan 2016), it apparently has grown to be the largest amateur radio DMR network in the world.
+More recently, a new worldwide network, BrandMeister, was launched.
+In a little over a year (as on Jan 2016), it grew to be the largest amateur radio DMR network in the world.
 BrandMeister users can key up to (a.k.a., temporarily subscribe to) and use any talkgroup.

 Rocky Mountain Ham Radio (RMHAM)